oxfordmmm/FN5/README.md

 ## Outputs
 By default, most functions lead to outputs to `stdout`.
 This allows file redirection/piping to other programs.
 Querying this output should then be trivial

-## Nextflow-like
-Testing some Nextflow-like behaviour, including fetching from and pushing to buckets.
-This produces a threadsafe, self-queuing system which will allow only one batch to be added at a time.
-The results are parsed into a database and can then be queried.
 ### Setup
 As this uses Python for the results parsing and database, install all requirements (optionally in a virtualenv) with `pip install -r requirements.txt`.